Typhoon Nesat (2011)

-Typhoon Nesat, known in the Philippines as Typhoon Pedring, was the most powerful tropical cyclone to directly impact China since 2005.
-It also struck the Philippines during the 2011 Pacific typhoon season, killing 98 people.
+Typhoon Nesat, known in the Philippines as Typhoon Pedring, was the most powerful tropical cyclone to directly impact China since 2008.
+It also struck the Philippines during late-September 2011, killing 98 people.
 It is the 17th named storm, the 11th severe tropical storm, the 7th typhoon and overall, the 30th tropical cyclone to be monitored by the Japan Meteorological Agency(JMA) during the year.
 Nesat came exactly two years after Typhoon Ketsana made landfall in the Philippines as the most devastating typhoon in the 2009 Pacific typhoon season with a damage of US$1.09 billion and 747 fatalities.
 Nesat was also the first of twin tropical cyclones to batter the Philippines within one week during September 2011, the second was Nalgae.